 Whether you’ve received Endangered Species Condoms, signed up for a chance to get them in the future, or just want to know more about how you can engage people in the conversation about human population growth and the wildlife extinction crisis, we’ve put together downloadable resources and helpful links to help you make the most of your outreach experience.

-Every event is different, with different audiences and opportunities.
-But the best thing about being an Endangered Species Condoms volunteer is that whether you choose to hand out condoms at your local bar, yoga studio, local community festival or larger Earth Day event or festival, the condoms do a lot of the work for you.
-People will be curious about the packages and want to know more, making it easy to start talking about the message behind the condoms: We need to learn about how human population growth threatens endangered species, and what we can do about it.
+Every outreach effort will be different, with different audiences and opportunities.
+But the best thing about being an Endangered Species Condoms volunteer is that whether you choose to hand out condoms at your local bar, yoga studio, community festival or a huge Earth Day event, the condoms do a lot of the work for you.
+People will be curious about the packages, making it easy to start talking about the message behind the condoms: We need to learn about how human population growth threatens endangered species, and what we can do about it.

 - Additional flyers on related issues, for example: